 - To provide sustainable and affordable housing

 - To assist individuals and families in need to be healthy and safe

 - To continually improve the efficiency and effectiveness of services

-The following seven strategic initiatives have been identified as key priorities for 2012-2013.
+The following seven strategic initiatives have been identified as key priorities.

 Strong Community Partnerships

 Strong partnerships with businesses, community organizations, and governmental agencies are critical for our work to be successful.
 We must strive to improve cooperation and collaboration with our partners.

 Ensure that our services are integrated around prioritized populations, as well as between Divisions.
 We should look for ways to “wrap” services around individuals and populations so that people are able to access a full suite of services.

 H3S will seek creative solutions to problems, leading from the front, rather than reacting.
 We will act as the convener, catalyst, and broker for innovative methods and partnerships that serve our clients and the community.